lamm-mit/FieldPredictorGAN/README.md

 - Make sure they are named in order. e.g. 1.png, 2.png,...

 **Before training or testing**
-- The hyperparameter are indicated in "config.py".
+- Hyperparameters are indicated in "config.py".
 - Specify the directory path which contains data set in config.py. e.g. PATH="./MISES/"
 - Split your data set into training set and test set under dataset directory:
 ```